sitek94/rustlings/notes.md

   - Can be used for emojis as well, however, they must be a single Unicode scalar value, e.g.
     - `'😀'` is valid as it is a single Unicode scalar value
     - `'👍🏼'` is invalid as it is a compound Unicode scalar value (thumbs up + skin tone modifier)

+## Vectors

+- Stored on the heap and can grow or shrink at runtime (as opposed to arrays which are stored on the stack and must have a fixed size)